USING PASSING REGENTS EXAM SCORES TO SHORTEN YOUR GED EXAM

 While you were in high school, did you take and pass any of the five Regents Exams offered in New York State?
-If you did, you may use a maximum of four of these passing Regents Exam scores to substitute for the same subject test on the TASC.
+If you did, you may use a maximum of four of these passing Regents Exam scores to substitute for the same subject test on the GED.
 For many, this is good news because you can then focus your studies on just one or two areas.
-You are still taking the TASC exam, but fewer subject tests!
+You are still taking the GED exam, but fewer subject tests!

 ||HSE Subject Area Credit